FrancisBanville/ms_interpreting_probabilities/README.md

 expected number of local host-parasite interactions scales with area, represented as an expanding latitudinal window, in comparison with regional interactions.
-Even though we employed local probabilities of interactions equal to regional interactions for the purpose of comparison (i.e., using $P(L|M) = 1$ here), we notice that the total number of regional interactions scales more rapidly than local interactions.
-This is because numerous regional interactions involve species that never co-occur, and as a result, these interactions are not captured in local webs.
+Even though we employed local probabilities of interactions equal to regional interactions for the purpose of comparison (i.e., using $P(L_{i
+\rightarrow j}|M_{i \rightarrow j}) = 1$ here), we notice that the total number of regional interactions scales more rapidly than local interactions.
+This is because numerous regional interactions involve species that never co-occur, and as a result, these interactions are not captured in any local web.

 ![**Spatial scaling of interactions.** Expected number of host-parasite interactions in a network aggregating all (a) local and (b) regional